When I was thinking about starting a blog, I was a nervous wreck.

 After starting my blog at the end of April in 2017, I’ve more than doubled my investment and have over 100,000 page views on my blog already.
 It’s been a big accomplishment for me, and that’s why I want to walk you through how to start your own blog.
 If blogging is something you’re passionate about, I want to help you step in the right direction.

-Whether you just want to earn a little side income or earn enough to quit your day job, this guide on starting a profitable blog is for you.
-I’ll be going over everything from picking a niche and setting up a self-hosted website, to understanding the WordPress dashboard.
-Let’s get started!
+Whether you just want to earn a little side income or earn enough to quit your day job, this guide to starting a profitable blog is for you.
+I’ll be going over everything from picking a niche and setting up a self-hosted website, to understanding the WordPress dashboard!

 Decide what to blog about